JulienRouse/JulienRouse.github.io/drafts/Java1.md

 ## Reference sheet about Java ##

 This one is a WIP about Java, I'm trying to put informations and links about Java all in the same place.
 For now it's not visually appealing but it's not the priority.
-Should I add snippet of code also?

 #### Data Types ####